| NATIVES & POLLINATORS | DIVERSITY | SOIL RESTORATION | | PARTNERING WITH NATURE | COMMUNITY OUTREACH |

 Membership Notes

 We accept new members throughout the year.
-For the rest of this season, you may send a $25 check, payable to Carlisle Garden Club, to Carlisle Garden Club Membership, P.O.
-Box 231, Carlisle, MA 01741.
 New members please provide your name; email and mailing address; land and/or cellphone number; and put an asterisk next to your preferred contact method.
 We look forward to meeting you!
 Whenever members gather, the fun and learning follow!

 To access the current member list, choose the Members/Programs/... option from the Members menu at the top of this page.
 The Club password will be requested.